KshitijBansal-hub/WebDash/About Project.md

 ![Software](https://user-images.githubusercontent.com/64655415/119113643-ee169f80-ba42-11eb-9682-13be447d94fb.PNG)

 # Implementation
-The data obtained from all the  sensors in real time would be sent to ESP32 dev kit module for processing.The sensors are set at a baud rate of 9600 and the values are observed on the serial monitor.
+The data obtained from all the  sensors in real time would be sent to ESP32 dev kit module for processing.The sensors are set at a baud rate of 9600.
 ![circuit](https://user-images.githubusercontent.com/64655415/119114849-266aad80-ba44-11eb-958f-3b8b8da2929c.PNG)